Jils31/notebookLM/README.md

 - semantic embeddings
 - prompt engineering
 - LangChain workflows
+- scalable retrieval pipelines
+- conversational AI systems
+- grounded generation
+- serverless deployment
 - production-style GenAI architecture
-- conversational AI systems
-- grounded response generation
-- session persistence design
-- scalable retrieval pipelines

 ---

 # Conclusion

-NotebookLM Lite demonstrates how modern GenAI systems can move beyond generic chatbot behavior and become document-aware research assistants.
+NotebookLM Lite demonstrates how modern AI systems can move beyond generic chatbot behavior and become document-aware research assistants.

 The project combines:

 - semantic retrieval
-- vector search
+- vector similarity search
 - grounded prompting
 - conversational interfaces
 - persistent context

-to create an experience centered around understanding and interacting with knowledge.
+- scalable RAG architecture

+into a system focused on helping users understand and interact with knowledge more effectively.

-Rather than treating the language model as the source of truth, the architecture treats the uploaded document as the primary knowledge source and uses the model as a reasoning and explanation layer on top of retrieved context.
+Rather than treating the language model as the sole source of truth, the application treats the uploaded document as the primary knowledge source while the LLM acts as the reasoning and explanation layer.

-This grounding-first approach significantly improves reliability, explainability, and user trust in generated responses.
+This grounding-first approach significantly improves:

+- reliability
+- explainability
+- transparency
+- user trust

+and represents one of the core ideas behind modern Retrieval-Augmented Generation systems.